SSR0804/student-score-predictor/README.md

 # Student Score Predictor (Linear Regression)

 A simple ML project to predict student exam scores based on study hours.
 This project demonstrates data loading, EDA, model training, evaluation, a saved model, and a tiny Streamlit app.
+While using these files and folders make sure to create a folder named 'notebooks' as per the project structure.

 ## Learnings
 - Data preprocessing & sanity checks